 By targeting content and having a specific approach for individuals and groups, you can reach them in a timely and effective way before they can be impacted by the surrounding noise.

-With Oak's Curated Content, you can personalise and target information for specific users, meaning your crisis comms do not sound generic and hollow.
+With Oak's targeted and personalised news, you can personalise and target information for specific users, meaning your crisis comms do not sound generic and hollow.

 Everyone has been anxious or stressed in their jobs at some stage.
 It hinders our productivity, and communication and is generally detrimental to our work.